TechSavage2/gablib/README.md

 ```bash
 $ npm run docs
 ```

+If you don't like to use the dark theme simply edit the `jsdocs.json` and remove the custom CSS file referenced in the `scripts` property.

 The docs are now found in the `docs/` folder.
 You may want to fire up a local server for the folder for everything to work smoothly.